-Respondents were asked about the types of services or treatments they received during the visit (EXAMINE - TMDTMJ), such as root canal or x-rays, and whether or not the visit was because of an accident (DENTINJ).
+Respondents were asked about the types of services or treatments received during the visit (EXAMINE - TMDTMJ), such as root canal or x-rays, and whether or not the visit was because of an accident (DENTINJ).
 More than one type of service or treatment may have been identified on an event record.
 Some procedures or services identified in DENTOTHR as "Dental services other specify" have been edited to appropriate procedure and service categories.
-Both the edited and unedited versions of these variables are included on the file.
+Both the edited and unedited versions of these variables are included on the file only if editing was done.
+Therefore, the variable list may differ from year to year.
 DENTMED indicates whether or not the respondent received a prescription medication, including free samples, during the dental visit.

-2.5.3 Flat Fee Variables (FFDVTYPE, FFBEF99, FFTOT00)
+2.5.3 Flat Fee Variables (FFEEIDX, FFDVTYPE, FFBEF00, FFTOT01)